BioSense. Making places -Making Nature-Making Sense

 What is BioSense?

 BioSense is a phased project targeted at increasing potential economic, social and environmental returns on commercial landscapes by aiding the development of performance standards for nature-based solutions.
-The project is a collaboration between Trinity College Dublin (Nature+), Peter O’Brien and Sons Landscaping LTD (POBL), end users and is supported by Enterprise Ireland.
+The project is a collaboration between Trinity College Dublin (Nature+), O’Brien Landscaping, end users and is supported by Enterprise Ireland.
 The team includes Marcus Collier, Fiona Nulty and Barry Lupton.

 The intention is to deliver data and methods to inform the development of approaches, products and services, which contribute to maximising economic, social and environmental returns.